u-fire/Embedded-CopyPasta/README.md

 4. Do something in `loop()`
 5. Display or send some data

 Embedded CopyPasta makes it easy to do all that automatically.
-Plus, it will make a PlatformIO project for you, download the libraries needed, and setup the build enviornment.
+Plus, it will make a PlatformIO project for you, download the libraries needed, and setup the build environment.
 * pick starting templates like InfluxDB, AdafruitIO, or just `Serial.println()`
 * add as many sensors as you want
 * *do what you wanted to do quicker*